MarselKaziahmetov/VarugaGame/Assets/Particles/Cartoon FX Remaster/Readme Cartoon FX Remaster FREE.txt

 RELEASE NOTES
 -------------

+R 1.0.4
+- Reorganized the shader code in a separate file to avoid a 'multi_compile' hack, which will hopefully fix issues with Asset Bundles/Addressables

+R 1.0.3
+- Improved CFXR_ParticleText usability when toggling the "is Dynamic" flag on an existing text effect
+- Disabled mesh GPU instancing in the shaders because it was causing too many issues (even when using Unity's default particle shader)

 R 1.0.2
 - Removed GPU instancing support on the "CFXR Procedural Ring" shader, because it visually breaks it